Pediatric Hypertension Clinical Presentation

 A primary objective of the physical examination is to identify signs of secondary hypertension.
 The following should be evaluated to assess for potential causes of the hypertension:

-• Body mass index, to assess for metabolic syndrome
+• Body mass index may lead to an evaluation for metabolic syndrome

-• Tachycardia, to assess for hyperthyroidism, pheochromocytoma, and neuroblastoma
+• Tachycardia may indicate hyperthyroidism, pheochromocytoma, and neuroblastoma

-• Growth retardation, to assess for chronic renal failure
+• Growth retardation may suggest chronic renal failure

-• Café au lait spots, to assess for neurofibromatosis
+• Café au lait spots may point to neurofibromatosis

-• Abdominal mass, to assess for Wilms tumor and polycystic kidney disease
+• An abdominal mass may lead to an evaluation for Wilms tumor and polycystic kidney disease

-• Epigastric or abdominal bruit, to assess for coarctation of the abdominal aorta or renal artery stenosis
+• Epigastric or abdominal bruit may lead to the diagnosis of coarctation of the abdominal aorta or renal artery stenosis

-• BP difference between upper and lower extremities, to assess for coarctation of the thoracic aorta
+• BP difference between the upper and lower extremities indicates coarctation of the thoracic aorta

-• Virilization or ambiguity, to assess for adrenal hyperplasia
+• Virilization or ambiguity may suggest adrenal hyperplasia

 • Stigmata of Bardet-Biedl, von Hippel-Lindau, Williams, or Turner syndromes